Mordechai Vanunu: Disclosure, abduction and publication

 After leaving his job, Vanunu started attending Israeli Communist Party meetings, but was unimpressed with the level of discussion and soon stopped going.
-He tried modeling nude for art students but was not booked again for being too nervous and jumpy.
 In November 1985, he moved in with Judy Zimmet, an American midwife working at Soroka Medical Center.
 After accompanying Zimmet and her sister on a tour around Israel, he embarked on a backpacking trip throughout the Far East, and planned to meet her in the United States afterwards, though he later became uncertain about continuing the relationship.
 On 19 January 1986, he left Israel for Greece via a boat from Haifa to Athens.
 After spending a few days in Athens, he flew to Thailand on an Aeroflot flight to Bangkok.
 He transited through Moscow, spending a night at a transit hotel there.
 During his time in Thailand, he visited the Golden Triangle, where he tried opium and hash cocktails.
 He then flew to Myanmar, where he met and befriended Fiona Gall, daughter of British journalist Sandy Gall.
 After touring Mandalay together, Vanunu flew on his own to Nepal.

 In Nepal Vanunu visited the Soviet embassy in Kathmandu to inquire about the travel documents he would need for a future trip to the Soviet Union.
 He then returned to Thailand, and from there went to Australia on a flight to Sydney.
 Vanunu decided to settle permanently in Sydney, and after ten days of sightseeing, he found a job as a dishwasher at the Menzies Hotel, and then at a Greek restaurant.
 Meanwhile, he studied for and eventually gained a taxi license.
 He began attending a church, and in July 1986, converted to Christianity, joining the Anglican Church of Australia.
 He moved into an apartment owned by the church and found work driving a taxi owned by a parishioner.